Oedipus rex (opera): Act 2

 Jocasta calms the dispute by telling all that the oracles always lie.
 An oracle had predicted that Laius would die at his son's hand, when in fact he was murdered by bandits at the crossing of three roads.
 This frightens Oedipus further: he recalls killing an old man at a crossroads before coming to Thebes.
 A messenger arrives: King Polybus of Corinth, whom Oedipus believes to be his father, has died.
 However, it is now revealed that Polybus was only the foster-father of Oedipus, who had been, in fact, a foundling.
 An ancient shepherd arrives: it was he who had found the child Oedipus in the mountains.
 Jocasta, realizing the truth, flees.
 At last, the messenger and shepherd state the truth openly: Oedipus is the child of Laius and Jocasta, killer of his father, husband of his mother.
 Shattered, Oedipus leaves.
 The messenger reports the death of Jocasta: she has hanged herself in her chambers.
 Oedipus breaks into her room and puts out his eyes with her pin.
 He departs Thebes forever as the chorus at first vents their anger, and then mourns the loss of the king they loved.

 Analysis

 Many insights to this opera are found in Leonard Bernstein's analysis of it in his sixth and last Norton lecture from 1973, "The Poetry of Earth".
 Bernstein stated that Oedipus rex is the most "awesome product" of Stravinsky's neoclassical period.
-Much of the music borrows techniques from past classical styles and from popular styles of the day as well.
-However, Stravinsky deliberately mismatches the text subjects (in Latin) with its corresponding musical accompaniment.
-Bernstein even goes so far as to link the opening four-note motif sung by the chorus to a specific sung quote in Verdi's Aida.
+Much of the music borrows techniques from past classical styles and from popular styles of Stravinsky's day as well.
+However, Stravinsky deliberately mismatches various subjects in the text – sorrow, drama, romance, pity – with jocular and satirical accompaniment.
+Bernstein even goes so far as to link the opening four-note motif sung by the chorus to a specific passage in Verdi's Aida.
 The idea parallel of "power and pity" reigns in both operas even though the specific subject matters are quite different.

+Recordings

+These are some selected recordings of the opera: